 Personal Engagement, Professional Enrichment

-Leadership Johnson County at Franklin College is a community leadership training program.
+Leadership Johnson County is a community leadership training program.
 During the past three decades, we have developed citizens’ leadership skills and community awareness through our Signature Program, Youth Leadership Academy, Select Programs, and Leadership To Your Door.
 This website outlines many educational workshops and seminars that will help you and your organization thrive in a competitive business environment.
 Whether you are looking for the deep dive provided in the nine-month Signature Program, or ½ day to full-day workshops designed for better teams, communication or management training, LJC has training for you!

 To be successful in our company, a person must embrace such things as ever-expanding their comfort zone, being self-aware, learning from others and learning how to use their network.
 These are just some of the critical leadership attributes that are developed and reinforced through LJC.